HengchaoChen/DPRGD/README.md

 # Decentralized Projected Riemannian Gradient Descent (DPRGD)
-This is a repository for the paper *Decentralized Online Riemannian Optimization with Dynamic Environments*.
+This repo contains the code for the paper *Decentralized Online Riemannian Optimization with Dynamic Environments*.
 - Our simulation studies cover hyperbolic spaces and the space of symmetric prositive definite (SPD) matrices.
 - Our data applications involves environmental monitoring using the FLUXNET2015 dataset.